jackflakboy/gm_sts_fork/README.md

 ## Contributing
-If you'd like to contribute, ensure you are using VSCode and you are running GLuaLint and GLua Enhanced.
+Yes please!
-Make sure to use descriptive variable names, and please useCamelCase.
+I highly suggest you use VSCode with the GLuaLint and GLua Enhanced extensions.